 - The straw will be fixed over the balloon (use the tape) and in such a manner that one-third of it hangs over the edge.

-- Use a scale and draw three lines over the card at an equal space of half a centimeter.
-These lines will be labeled as low, moderate and high.
+- Use a scale and draw three lines over the card at an equal space of half a centimetre.
+These lines will be labelled as low, moderate, and high.

 - Place this apparatus somewhere indoors on a flat surface.

-In a low-pressure situation, the balloon will swell up and the straw will start pointing downwards.
-This happens due to the air pressure difference as the air inside has higher pressure than outside and thus it expands the balloon out.
+In a low-pressure situation, the balloon will swell up, and the straw will start pointing downwards.
+This happens due to the air pressure difference as the air inside has a higher pressure than outside, thus expanding, and thus it expands the balloon out.

-Similarly, in a high-pressure environment, the external air will push the balloon inside and the straw will point upwards.
+Similarly, the external air will push the balloon inside in a high-pressure environment, and the straw will point upwards.
 This happens as the air in the balloon has low pressure.
-In a general sense, low pressure results in bad weather whereas high pressure results in good weather.
-You can create a full weather report with combining several factors such as the winds direction and speed and rainfall.
+In general, low pressure results in bad weather, whereas high pressure results in good weather.
+You can create a full weather report by combining several factors such as wind direction and speed, and rainfall.

 |Electric Car||How to Make a Volcano|